Road to the North Pole: Reception

-The Parents Television Council, a conservative campaigning critic of Seth MacFarlane works, named Family Guy its "Worst TV Show of the Week" for "Road to the North Pole" for the week ending on December 17, 2010.
-It got this rating due to sexual content and excessive violent scenes including the scene in which Stewie beats a man to death with a baseball bat, and the scenes featuring Seth MacFarlane's father, Ron, while also stating, "Forget naughty or nice.
-This show was simply nauseating."
-Robin Pierson of The TV Critic gave "Road to the North Pole" a 47 out of a possible 100, said "A little more interesting plot wise than the usual fare but otherwise just as gruesome".
-He especially disliked the portrayal of Santa and his elves and the violence.

 The episode was also nominated for Outstanding Music Composition for a Series, Outstanding Original Music and Lyrics (for song "Christmastime Is Killing Us", written by Ron Jones, Seth MacFarlane, and Danny Smith) and Outstanding Sound Mixing for a Comedy or Drama Series (Half-Hour) and Animation (Patrick S. Clark and Jim Fitzpatrick).
 It won for Outstanding Sound Mixing for a Comedy or Drama Series (Half-Hour) and Animation.

-The series was successfully nominated in 2009, but failed to merit an award.
+The series was successfully nominated in 2009 but failed to merit an award.
 Mark Hentemann, executive producer and showrunner of Family Guy said of the nominating process, "We had internal discussions in the writers' room, and it seemed like we were much more akin to the other primetime comedies than we were to children's shows in animation.
 We assumed we would not get anywhere, and so it was a great surprise when we got the nomination."

 "Christmastime Is Killing Us" was nominated for Best Song Written for a Visual Media at the 54th Grammy Awards.